limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### Directory/File Enumeration

-I've always like to use `gobuster` with one of the big directory wordlists.
+I like to use `gobuster` with one of the big directory wordlists.

 ```
 Gobuster v1.1                OJ Reeves (@TheColonial)